Margaret Cho: 1992–95: Early stand-up and All-American Girl

 After the show's 1995 cancellation, Cho became addicted to drugs and alcohol.
 As detailed in her 2002 autobiography, I'm the One That I Want, in 1995, her substance abuse was evident during a performance in Monroe, Louisiana, where she was booed off the stage by 800 college students after going on the stage drunk.

 1995–2002: Stand-up, acting, and writing

-Though her career and personal life were challenging after the show's cancellation, Cho eventually sobered up, refocused her energy, and developed new material.
+Though her career and personal life were challenging after the show's cancellation, Cho sobered up, refocused her energy, and developed new material.
 She hosted the New Year's Rockin' Eve 95 show with Steve Harvey.
 In 1997, she had a supporting role in the thriller film Face/Off starring Nicolas Cage and John Travolta, playing Wanda, one of the fellow FBI agents of Travolta's primary character.